SUBSTANCE USE AND CO-OCCURRING DISORDER

 As a licensed facility, we adhere to the highest standards and comply with regular state inspections.
 Our professional staff has years of experience in the field of addiction and are up to date with current and trending clinical modalities and training.
 Hathaway Recovery Center’s facilities have developed a balanced therapeutic program utilizing traditional and holistic evidence-based treatments including strong rehabilitative components.

-To be effective, treatment must address the individual’s drug abuse and any associated medical, psychological, social, vocational, and legal problems.
+To be effective, treatment must address the individual’s drug abuse and any associated supervised detox, psychological, social, vocational, and legal problems.
 It is also important that treatment be appropriate to the individual’s age, gender, ethnicity, culture and other demographic qualities.

 In an effort to promote and maintain ongoing individualized treatment, the facility’s staff and patients work together to develop relevant treatment planning including realistic short- and long-term, time-bound goals.
 These plans are designed to maximize the opportunity to achieve specified goals and objectives that are realistic and achievable.
 This therapeutic approach, combined with individual and group therapies, is seen as an integral component of our effective treatment program.